jexxa-projects/JexxaTutorials/BookStore/README-ArchitectureValidation.md

-# BookStore - Writing Unit Tests
+# BookStore - Architecture Validation

 ## What You Learn